Boca Raton Weather

 How Rip Current Risk Is Determined

-Rip current risk is based on a combination of wind direction, wind speed, swell height, and wave period.
-Even on days with little or no rain, persistent onshore winds and rough surf can create dangerous swimming conditions along Atlantic beaches.
+Rip current risk is based on wind direction, wind speed, swell height, and wave period.
+Even on days with little rain, persistent onshore winds and rough surf can create dangerous swimming conditions along Atlantic beaches in Boca Raton and Palm Beach County.

 Why Wind Often Matters More Than Rain